A lot went down this week, so here’s some links you should check out right now:

 3. Does the Number of Ads Affect Your Linkability?

-Michael Gray, a world-class SEO, wrote this article, and he dispenses some great advice.
+Michael Gray, a world-class SEO, dispenses some great advice here.
 The short answer is, yes, ads affect linkability, but there’s a solution, and he tells you all about it.

 4. How to Engage and Entertain People Online

 If you missed it, now’s the time to catch up.
 Mars Dorian really hit a chord with some people with his latest article on DIYthemes, so make sure you read it.
 Also, take a second and look at some of the comments.
 That’s where the real action is.

 5. How Nick Reese, Laptop Tracking Software, and a Little Courage Recovered a Stolen Laptop in NYC

 Yes, you read that right.
 Nick Reese, a close friend AND Thesis user, helped Sean Power recover his stolen laptop from a guy in NYC using laptop tracking software.
 This is a unique story about the power of social media—Twitter specifically—and the willingness of people to help strangers out in a time of need.